Love Beyond Belief: Practicing the Heart of Our Unitarian Universalist Faith

 The lecture is free and open to the public.
 No registration required.

 Rev. Dr. Thandeka received her Ph.D. in philosophy of religion and theology from Claremont Graduate University.
 She was given the !Xhosa name Thandeka, which means “beloved,” by Archbishop Desmond Tutu in 1984.
-She is an ordained Unitarian Universalist minister and congregational consultant, an Emmy award-winning television producer, and founder of affect theology, which studies religious experience from the standpoint of emotions.
+She is an ordained Unitarian Universalist minister and congregational consultant, an Emmy award-winning television producer, and founder of Contemporary Affect Theology, which studies religious experience from the standpoint of emotions.
 Jaak Panksepp, the founder of affective neuroscience, commends Thandeka’s “decisive historical-philosophical analysis” as work that can provide “a universal substrate for nondenominational religious experience” (The Archeology of the Mind, 391).